This post contains affiliate links. Thanks for your support!

 - Focus on supplies for the interest that comes up often– Is your student really into music?
 Then focus on lessons, instruments, music books, etc that speak to this passion.
 Give them time to explore that is not formal instruction or practice.

 - Purchase real, quality supplies for the work– If your student loves art, then buy artist quality materials not the craft section paints but the artist paints.
-The cost is worth the huge difference in the product not to mention the message it sends to your artist.
+The cost is worth the huge difference in the product and the results produced from it, not to mention the message it sends to your artist.

 - Provide mentoring for the project– You can be a mentor as a parent.
 In fact, you ought to be your child’s biggest mentor, but you can also find others who are knowledgeable and can offer expertise to your students.
 Our entomologists have worked with two of our kids for years on their collections.
 Our 13 yo RC plane pilot belongs to the local RC club and when we take him up to the field he learns from the guys who have been flying for 20-30 years.
 He has gained great skill in that time and since he is a youth member, the cost is low.

-- Use online resources– People joke about YouTube, but our kids learn new skills all the time with this resource.
+- Use online resources– We all joke about the things you can learn on YouTube, but our kids learn new skills all the time with this resource.
 Many people think it’s not real instruction unless you pay a lot for it and honestly this is a hallmark of pouring into our kids’ passions.
 We look for alternative ways to get them the instruction they need.
 It’s not because we are so cheap we don’t want to pay for lessons.
 It’s because I know we can have the need met in another way.
-In fact, with what lessons cost these days, I have high expectations and they are not met.
+In fact, with what lessons cost these days, I have high expectations and they are rarely met.
 To save myself that annoyance, we find other ways.

 - Tap into community groups– I mentioned the RC club, but 4-H is a huge resource for homeschoolers with many project areas from the practical arts to technology.